VolkerSiep/saltype/README.md

 # README #

-**SALT** stands for **S**ymbolic **A**lgebra **L**igh**T**, and is also
-a common additive in food preparation, which makes the name fit in the palette of software developed by me.
+**Saltype** stands for **S**ymbolic **A**lgebra **L**ight **Type**, and is also a common additive in food preparation, which makes the name fit in the palette of software developed by me.
 Salt (as NaCl) is also a substance that can be found in high quantities in nature.
-This can be seen in parallel to *SALT* being developed to obtain derivatives of large scale systems, well at least a couple of thousand variables.
+This can be seen in parallel to *saltype* being developed to obtain derivatives of large scale systems, well at least a couple of thousand variables.

-Version 1.1.0

 ### How do I get set up? ###

-To use *SALT*, just clone or download a copy of the repository and run

-pip install .
+``pip install saltype``

-If you intend to alter some code, then just install it as a link:

-pip install -e .

-To uninstall (really not necessary, is it?), run

-pip uninstall salt

-There are no dependencies outside the standard python library to use *SALT*.
+There are no dependencies outside the standard python library to use *saltype*.

-SPHINX is required to build the documentation.
-You can download the documentation from this page (currently as pdf).
-Please read in it for further information.
+BTW: I first called this `salt`, then `salty`, and each time somebody else created another package on pypi with the same name.
+Now I'll try to upload this before it happens again.

+### For developing ...

+`sphinx` is required to build the documentation, and `pytest` is handy to run the tests, though they also run on the stdlib `unittest` module.

-To build the documentation, enter the gendoc directory and run
+To build the documentation from the repo, enter the gendoc directory and run

-make html

-This will do the trick both in Linux and Windows, either by using GNU make on the existing Makefile, or by running the bat-script Make.bat.
+`make html`

+As being generic functionality of `sphinx`, this should work on Linux, Wintendo and Mac.

-There are a number of unit tests in the _unittest_ directory.
-Just run the scripts to check that all is fine.
+There are a number of unit tests in the `unittest` directory.
+Run

 ### Contribution guidelines ###

+Well, let's first get a star on github, before we talk about somebody else being interested in taking this further.
+Honestly, for many purposes, `casadi` is a better choice here, but if you just need something lightweight, maybe on embedded systems, then this might actually be the niece for `salttype`.

-Contributions in the shape of coding and suggestions are welcome, but so long handled via personal communication - if somebody should actually be interested.
+Contributions in the shape of coding and suggestions are welcome, but so long handled via personal communication.

 ### Who do I talk to? ###